alexisvincent/systemjs-hot-reloader/README.md

 ```
 You can drop the if statement, but it is nice and convenient to load reloader only when on localhost.
 That way you can go into production without changing anything.

-If your url is http://localhost:5776 for your event emitter you can use the easiest option innside your es6 code:
+If your url is http://localhost:5776 for your event emitter you can use the easiest option inside your es6 code:
 ```javascript
 import 'systemjs-hot-reloader/default-listener.js';
 ```